carvalho28/SHARESAFE/frontend/sharesafe-docs/docs/extras/diffie-hell.md

 # Diffie-Hellman

 Upon joining or leaving a group, an algorithm that simulates Diffie-Hellman for multiple parties is executed.
-The original Diffe-Hellman key exchange algorithm consists of creating a secret key between two entities, usually Alice and Bob, that takes advantage of the discrete logarithm problem.
+The original Diffie-Hellman key exchange algorithm consists of creating a secret key between two entities, usually Alice and Bob, that takes advantage of the discrete logarithm problem.

 The idea behind the group version of the Diffie-Hellman algorithm is that, instead of the usual binary group of Alice and Bob, we have a group of $N$ people for which we want a secret key.